Automate setting up Xcode

 Although homebrew

-is a standard tool, you can always make this setup even more
+is a standard tool, you can always make it even more accessible with Fastlane

 .
 Just add this lane to your Fastfile